Skip to main content

 • Environment (Sandbox vs Live)

-• Channel (Chat or Call)
+• Channel (Web chat or Voice)

-• Language and locale
+• Language and locale (also visible in the panel header)

 • Duration